 Shanghai tightens COVID-19 control measures amid resurgence

-A closed entrance to a ferry is seen in east China's Shanghai, March 28, 2022.

-China's economic hub Shanghai launched a new round of nucleic acid testing across the city starting from 5 a.m. on Monday, local authorities said Sunday night.
-(Xinhua/Ding Ting)
+People wait for traffic lights at a crossroad in Xuhui District, east China's Shanghai, March 29, 2022.
+China's economic hub Shanghai, with a population of over 24 million, has been split into two parts to enforce temporary closed-off management between March 28 and April 5 to hunt down possible infections and curb the spread of the virus.
+(Xinhua/Jin Liwang)

+Staff work at a community entrance in Xuhui District, east China's Shanghai, March 29, 2022.
+China's economic hub Shanghai, with a population of over 24 million, has been split into two parts to enforce temporary closed-off management between March 28 and April 5 to hunt down possible infections and curb the spread of the virus.
+(Xinhua/Jin Liwang)

-People line up for COVID-19 test at a testing site in Pudong District, east China's Shanghai, March 28, 2022.
+People line up for COVID-19 test at a testing site in Xuhui District, east China's Shanghai, March 29, 2022.
+China's economic hub Shanghai, with a population of over 24 million, has been split into two parts to enforce temporary closed-off management between March 28 and April 5 to hunt down possible infections and curb the spread of the virus.
+(Xinhua/Jin Liwang)

-China's economic hub Shanghai launched a new round of nucleic acid testing across the city starting from 5 a.m. on Monday, local authorities said Sunday night.
-(Xinhua)

 Photos